 See the Hartley/Dogauchi Report, para.
 173. The draft Convention does not deal with the issue of how to rescind a foreign judgment that has already been enforced in the requested State but is subsequently annulled or set aside in the State of origin.
 This issue was thoroughly discussed in the First and Second Meetings of the Special Commission, and different solutions were considered.
 See Minutes of the Special Commission on the Recognition and Enforcement of Foreign Judgments (1-9 June 2016), Minutes No 2, para.
-48, Minutes No 3, paras 51 to 66, Minutes No 6, paras 41 to 49; Minutes of the Special Commission on the Recognition and Enforcement of Foreign Judgments (16-24 February 2017), Minutes No 4, paras 76 to 82, Minutes No 10, paras 6 to 8.
+48, Minutes No 3, paras 51 to 66, Minutes No 6, paras 41-to 49; Minutes of the Special Commission on the Recognition and Enforcement of Foreign Judgments (16-24 February 2017), Minutes No 4, paras 76-to 82, Minutes No 10, paras 6-to 8.
 Finally, the Second Meeting of the Special Commission considered it preferable to leave this issue to the procedural law of the requested State.

-106. Direct versus indirect jurisdiction.
-The grounds listed in Article 5 are only indirect jurisdictional bases.
-In other words, they do not determine the grounds that establish the jurisdiction of courts seised of proceedings on the merits - which can be referred to as direct jurisdictional bases.
-These remain to be determined by national law.
-The grounds listed in Article 5 are those that a requested State, asked to recognise or enforce a foreign judgment of the rendering State, will accept as legitimate grounds for the purpose of recognition or enforcement.
-They are indirect in the sense that they are referred to by the requested State in its assessment of connections with the rendering State.
-The direct basis upon which a rendering State considered itself to have jurisdiction is therefore irrelevant for the purposes of the draft Convention.
-In considering whether a foreign judgment meets the threshold jurisdictional conditions of Article 5 or 6, the requested State is not involved in an evaluation of the rendering State's application of that State's own jurisdictional rules.
+This terminology is used only used in some legal systems.

+conditions of Article 5 or 6, the requested State is not involved in an evaluation of the rendering State's application of that State's own jurisdictional rules.
 While the draft Convention does not purport to affect existing national laws on jurisdiction in international cases, judgments from States with direct jurisdictional rules similar to the indirect jurisdictional rules in Articles 5 and 6 will be more likely to circulate under the draft Convention.

-107. This Article is divided into two paragraphs.
+This Article is divided into twothree paragraphs.
 The first paragraph lists the connections with the rendering State that meet the jurisdictional requirement for recognition or enforcement in the requested State.
 The second paragraph deals with judgments rendered against consumers or employees and modifies or excludes the application of certain connections listed in the first paragraph.
+The third paragraph establishes the jurisdictional grounds applicable in intellectual property matters.
+This paragraph excludes the application of all connections listed in the first paragraph.

-108. This paragraph, contains sixteen jurisdictional grounds (three of which are currently in square brackets).
+This paragraph, contains sixteenthirteen jurisdictional grounds (three of which are currently in square brackets).
 Three traditional jurisdictional categories are reflected in paragraph 1: jurisdiction based on connections with the defendant, jurisdiction based on consent, and jurisdiction based on connections between the claim and the State or origin.
 Many of the grounds listed in paragraph 1 are found in national law but may be formulated more precisely or more narrowly in the draft Convention.
 It should be noted that there is no hierarchy present in paragraph 1, such that no ground listed therein is considered to be superior or more legitimate than another for the purpose of recognition or enforcement under the draft Convention.
 Moreover, as expressly stated by this provision, satisfaction of a single jurisdictional basis under paragraph 1 is sufficient to meet the jurisdictional criterion established in that paragraph.